Iconic places

 WA Jarrah Forests

-The Jarrah forests in the South-West corner of WA carry have acted as an evolutionary cradle, with plants having to continuously adapt to often harsh conditions–which is why 80% of species are found nowhere else on Earth.
+The Jarrah forests of the South-West have acted as an evolutionary cradle for millennia.
+Plants here are continuously adapting to often harsh conditions, which is why 80% of species are found nowhere else on Earth.

 Lake Eyre Basin